 - Set browned short ribs aside and saute the onions, carrot and celery in the rendered fat

-- Once they’re aromatic and tender add flour and tomato paste and give it a good stir
+- Once they’re aromatic and tender add the tomato paste and give it a good stir

 - Stir constantly until the tomato paste starts deepening in color and it smells bomb

-- Add wine, herbs, garlic and beef stock
+- Add the short ribs followed by the wine, herbs, garlic and beef stock

 - Once it comes to a boil reduce the to a low simmer